 The festival takes you back to the time of Christopher Columbus and his preparation for the voyage to the new world.

-His first voyage set sail in 1492 from the dock of Palos de la Frontera and replicas of Christopher Columbus’s fleet – the Pinta, the Nina and the Santa Maria – are exhibited in the museum Wharf of the Carvels (Muelle de las Carabelas).
+His first voyage set sail in 1492 from the dock of Palos de la Frontera, and replicas of Christopher Columbus’s fleet – the Pinta, the Nina and the Santa Maria – are exhibited in the museum Wharf of the Caravels (Muelle de las Carabelas).

-The town has a rich maritime history having been located on the thriving trading route with cities in the eastern Mediterranean.
+The town has a rich maritime history, located on the thriving trading route with cities in the eastern Mediterranean.

 Andalusia is a beautiful part of Spain situated in the southwest, bordered by Portugal and the Atlantic ocean.